-In this article we look at our air quality forecasting, which is now publicly available on our website in time for the Games.
+In this article we look at our air quality forecasting, which was made publicly available on our website ahead of the Games.

 Whether you're an Olympic or Paralympic athlete breathing hard in pursuit of a gold medal or a member of the public going about your daily routine, air quality can be important to our lives.